phosphoresi/docker-s3ql/Readme.md

-# Nakivo with S3QL
+# S3QL

-This container contain a nakivo transporter and the backend s3ql.<br>
+This container allow you to mount the backend s3ql.<br>
 It has only been tested to backup on swift for now.